Getting Connected with Disability Services

 Step 2.
 Submit Appropriate Documentation

-- Documentation Guidelines for Learning Disabilities and/or Attention Deficit/Hyperactivity Disorder (ADHD)
+- Documentation Guidelines for Learning Disabilities and/or Attention Deficit/Hyperactivity Disorders (ADHD)

-- Documentation Guidelines for Physical Disability or Chronic Health Conditions
+- Documentation Guidelines for Physical Disability or Chronic Health Condition

 - Documentation Guidelines for Psychological/Psychiatric Conditions